know-cujojs/know/src/documents/tutorials/modules/authoring-umd-modules.html.md

 ## Normalize to full AMD-wrapped CommonJS

-If your module code is already in node.js or CommonJS format, you can use this wrapper to you keep it that way.
+If your module code is already in node.js or CommonJS format, you can use this wrapper to keep it that way.

 ```js
 // app/CachingStore